microsoft/CoreTemplateStudio/docs/getting-started-developers.md

 The Cli project is in charge of:

 - Providing an entry point to the core project for external callers.
-- Communicating between the core and the caller is done via commands.
+Communicating between the core and the caller is done via commands using CommandLineParser.

 CoreTS Cli exposes the following commands: